Pattanan12/BMW_Data-Warehousing/README.md

 #### 1. Download and install tableau desktop to visualize data if you want to see how to manage the data download tableau prep too
 #### 2. Import the text file of BMW output and see the spreadsheet below there are the visualized in each part

-# If you can't open the project
+## In case that you can't open the project
-#### 1. Change the path file directory of this folder to the same directory of the tableau desktop
+#### 1. Change the path file directory of this folder to the same directory of the tableau desktop.
-#### 2. look carefully that you are importing the correct file
+#### 2. take a look carefully that you are importing the correct file.